-In recurring revenue businesses, there are various measures of churn or revenue retention worth paying attention to.
-Today, I’ll focus on net revenue retention (NRR).
-While many hear this term and know investors ask about it, there are quite significant math implications to NRR that most people massively under-appreciate.
+While many hear the term “net revenue retention” and know investors ask about it, there are quite significant math implications to NRR that most people massively under-appreciate.

 Let’s start with the basics and then build up to the insightful.

 First, gross revenue retention refers to your ability to keep existing customers without them canceling their subscriptions.
 It is a cohort-based metric.
 As such, you don’t include all of the customers in your SaaS business.
 Instead, you only include those customers who were actively paying you at the start of the period, and you compare the revenues from that specific cohort of accounts at the start of the period versus the end of the period.

 If you have 100 existing customers on the first of the month paying you $1 each, and 100% of those customers are still there on the last day of the month paying you $1/month, then your gross revenue retention is 100%.
 (Or the same idea stated in other terminology: your gross revenue churn rate is 0%.)

 Note: Gross Revenue Retention % + Gross Churn Rate % = 100%

 Gross revenue retention specifically excludes upsells in the month.
 It only counts what existing customers were contracted for on the first of the month and whether they are still there at the end of the month.

 It is also a cohort-based metric.
 As such, you don’t include all of the customers in your SaaS business.
 Instead, you only include those customers who were actively paying you at the start of the period, and you compare the revenues from that specific cohort of accounts at the start of the period versus the end of the period.